Chase-Lambert/Chase-Lambert/README.md

     let about_me = AboutMe {
         name: "Chase Lambert",

         about: "I am a self taught developer who has experience building full stack web apps. \
-                I have used Javascript with React (and Python with Flask and Django) but mostly \
-                prefer using Clojure(script) and now Rust. \
-                I am currently looking for full or part time work with Rust \
+                I am looking for a new role using Clojure/ClojureScript or Rust. \
-                I prefer remote but will consider relocation within the US  \
+                I prefer remote but will consider relocation within the US. \
                 I have mainly focused on web development but am open to other projects as well",

         skills: vec![